syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

     document.LastParagraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
     //Applies style to the text range
     (document.LastParagraph.ChildEntities[0] as WTextRange).ApplyStyle("ParagraphStyle");
-    //Saves and closes the document instance
+    //Saves the document
-    document.Save(outputFileName, FormatType.Docx);
+    document.Save("Result.docx", FormatType.Docx);
-    document.Close();
 }
 {% endhighlight %}

 {% highlight vb.net %}
-'Creates a Word document
+'Opens an input Word template
-Dim document As New WordDocument()
+Using document As WordDocument = New WordDocument()
     'This method adds a section and a paragraph in the document document.EnsureMinimal()
-'Adds a new paragraph style named "ParagraphStyle"
-Dim paraStyle As WParagraphStyle = TryCast(document.AddParagraphStyle("ParagraphStyle"), WParagraphStyle) 'Sets the formatting of the style paraStyle.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Center
+    'Adds a new paragraph style named "ParagraphStyle" Dim paraStyle As WParagraphStyle = TryCast(document.AddParagraphStyle("ParagraphStyle"), WParagraphStyle) 'Sets the formatting of the style
+    paraStyle.ParagraphFormat.HorizontalAlignment = HorizontalAlignment.Center
-'Adds a new character style named "CharacterStyle"
-Dim charStyle As IWCharacterStyle = document.AddCharacterStyle("CharacterStyle")
+    'Adds a new character style named "CharacterStyle" Dim charStyle As IWCharacterStyle = document.AddCharacterStyle("CharacterStyle")
-'Sets the formatting of the style charStyle.CharacterFormat.Bold = True charStyle.CharacterFormat.Italic = True
+    'Sets the formatting of the style
+    charStyle.CharacterFormat.Bold = True
+    charStyle.CharacterFormat.Italic = True
-'Link both paragraph and character style paraStyle.LinkedStyleName = "CharacterStyle"
+    'Link both paragraph and character style
+    paraStyle.LinkedStyleName = "CharacterStyle"
+    'Appends the content into the paragraph
+    document.LastParagraph.AppendText("AdventureWorks Cycles")
+    'Applies the style to paragraph
+    document.LastParagraph.ApplyStyle("ParagraphStyle")
+    'Appends new paragraph in section
+    document.LastSection.AddParagraph()
-'Appends the content into the paragraph document.LastParagraph.AppendText("AdventureWorks Cycles") 'Applies the style to paragraph document.LastParagraph.ApplyStyle("ParagraphStyle") 'Appends new paragraph in section document.LastSection.AddParagraph()
+    'Appends the content into the paragraph
-'Appends the content into the paragraph document.LastParagraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")
+    document.LastParagraph.AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")
     'Applies style to the text range
     Dim textRange As WTextRange = TryCast(document.LastParagraph.ChildEntities(0), WTextRange) textRange.ApplyStyle("ParagraphStyle")
-'Saves and closes the document instance document.Save(outputFileName, FormatType.Docx) document.Close()
+    'Saves the document
+    document.Save("Result.docx", FormatType.Docx)
+End Using
 {% endhighlight %}

 {% highlight UWP %}